 The Following: Roderick is the well-liked sheriff of the county where the cult sets up its main headquarters.

-Arrow: Malcolm Merlyn is viewed as a humanitarian and philanthropist, but in actuality is the Big Bad, with a plan to "save" the city by killing thousands.
+Arrow: Malcolm Merlyn is viewed as a humanitarian and philanthropist, but in actuality is the Big Bad of Season 1, with a plan to "save" the city by killing thousands.

 The Network, the absurdly powerful cabal of business interests, spies and politicians in Conspiracy ThrillerUtopia is this.
 When the protagonists unwittingly stumble upon the plot, they're either assassinated or forced into hiding after being framed of rape, child pornography and a school massacre.

 Pennsatucky in Orange Is The New Black.
 She went to jail after killing a nurse at an abortion clinic for "disrespecting her".
-However, people assumed that she did it as a pro-life statement and they raised money to get her a good lawyer, so she went along with it and pretended she did it as a pro-life statement. (eventually she became the mask) While in prison, she gets fan mail from her supporters on a regular basis.
+However, people assumed that she did it as a pro-life statement and they raised money to get her a good lawyer, so she went along with it and pretended she did it as a pro-life statement and eventually believed it herself.
+While in prison, she gets fan mail from her supporters on a regular basis.
 Not that everyone supports what Pennsatucky did, but enough to still qualify for this trope.

 Desus, one of the signature characters of Exalted, is one of the most famous and well-liked of the First Age Solars, and has no real enemies.
 Even those who oppose his faction are convinced of his nobility and good intentions.
 As for his true character...Well, he repeatedly beat his wife, Lilith, until she miscarried, and then brainwashed her into believing that it was all her fault.
 And that's how he treats the woman he (in his own sick way) loves.
 You don't even want to know what he does to people he's not attached to...And let's not even think about what he does to people that he actually dislikes.